Q Lazzarus: Personal life and death

-Luckey was married to Robert Lange, with whom she had two children, and resided in Staten Island.
-She had a passion for travel and exploration, which included working on a fishing boat in Alaska and taking an extended trip through South America.
-She enjoyed cooking and loved fashion and storytelling.
-Humor was known to be a defining part of her personality, and she was often described as expressive and engaging in social settings.
-Luckey was a devout Baptist and was known to be deeply committed to her family and friends.
+Luckey was married to Robert Lange, with whom she had two children, including son James Luckey-Lange, and resided in Staten Island.
+She had a stint working on a fishing boat in Alaska and taking an extended trip through South America.

 In 2022, Luckey broke her leg and contracted sepsis.
-She died on July 19, 2022.
+She died on July 19, 2022, at the age of 61.
 In March 2025, Aridjis's documentary, Goodbye Horses: The Many Lives of Q Lazzarus, was released in select movie theaters in the United States, with its soundtrack released by Sacred Bones Records a month prior.
+In December 2025, it was reported that her son James Luckey-Lange, 28, was imprisoned while backpacking in Venezuela, amid growing U.S.-Venezuela tensions.
+The following month Luckey-Lange was among the first US prisoners to be released by the Venezuelan government following the capture of Nicolás Maduro.